The Rose Red City

 The western part of Georgia lies on the Black Sea cost.
 Batumi is a resort and is clearly a party town.

-It was in Batumi that we discovered the Acharuli cheese boat, a monster from the Adjaran region.
+It was in Batumi that we discovered the Georgian cheese boat, Acharuli Khachapuri, a monster from the Adjaran region.
 In keeping with Batumi’s flamboyant style, this is the daddy of cheese pies.
-It comprises a bread dough crust in the shape of a boat, filled with local cheese plus a raw egg and is topped off with an enormous knob of butter.
+It comprises a bread dough crust in the shape of a boat, filled with local cheese plus an egg and is topped off with an enormous knob of butter.
 You have to mix everything up (the egg cooks very slightly and the butter melts away so that you can pretend that it wasn’t there in the first place) so you end up with very buttery cheesy scrambled egg in a massive boat shaped piece of bread.
 It was suggested at the restaurant that we order a boat each.
 We insisted that we share one.
-One was more than enough but oh, so delicious.
+One was more than enough but, oh, so delicious.

 *Actually, it isn’t.
 Cheese tends to dull the palette, so if you’re serious about tasting wine you’re better off not eating anything at all and keeping your tastebuds in tip-top condition.
 But, of course, if you’re just out to have a good time, wine and cheese together is a delightful combination and entirely wonderful.

 Middle eastern desserts are not only delicious they are also quite addictive.
-One of the defining elements of the desserts we tried in Jordan was the sweet, sweet syrup that soaks into and pervades the pastry or dough that forms the base.
-The sweetness is probably a good thing as it does limit your ability to scoff vast quantities of these scrumptious desserts.
+One of the defining elements of a Jordanian dessert we tried when visiting the country was the sweet, sweet syrup that soaks into and pervades the pastry or dough that forms the base.
+The sweetness is probably a good thing as it does limit your ability to scoff vast quantities of these scrumptious sweets.

 The magic ingredient in Kanafeh is cheese.
 Kanafeh comprises pastry or dough, saturated in syrup and layered with a very slightly salty cheese, traditionally nabulsi or akkawi, which adds a comforting and savoury contrast to counterbalance the sweetness.
 Kanafeh can take a variety of forms – some use vermicelli type noodles as the base, others a pastry type dough.
 The syrup can be flavoured with rose or orange water to give a light fragrance to the dessert.

 Habibah in Amman have been in business for several decades.
 It’s easy to see why.
-Their kanafeh is superb.
+They specialise in Jordanian dessert and their kanafeh is superb.

 The kanafeh we tried was based on a pastry dough with layers of cheese.
 Topped off with pistachios for crunch and a nice green colour, and served warm, it is an absolutely delicious way to round off any meal.
 Or you could just order a really large portion and eat that instead of a meal – it’s worth it.

 The Nagorno Karabakh region of Armenia is an area where there is territorial dispute with neighbouring Azerbaijan.
-Although it had been a war zone a cease-fire had been established in 1994 and the local guide felt that it was safe to visit.
-Along with a group of other visitors we were invited to visit the Noravank Monastery and the hotel we had been staying at threw in a picnic lunch.
+Although it had been a war zone since the late 1980s a cease-fire had been established in 1994 and, when we travelled to Armenia a few years later, the local guide felt that it was safe to visit.
+Along with a group of other visitors we were invited to travel to the region to see the Noravank Monastery and the hotel we had been staying at, in Armenia’s capital Yerevan, threw in a picnic lunch.

-When we arrived we discovered that we weren’t the only visitors.
+When we arrived at the site we discovered that we weren’t the only visitors.
 A local family were gathered together around a makeshift table and were clearly having a celebration.
-A fleece lay draped across the branches of a tree, a sheep having been slaughtered at the site and was now roasting over a fire.
+A fleece lay draped across the branches of a nearby tree, a sheep having been slaughtered at the site and was now roasting over a fire.

 The family had clearly prepared – they had brought 40 buckets of home-made wine with them and they generously plied us with drink.
 We were offered barbequed lamb so fresh it had been bleating just hours earlier, flat breads, pickled walnuts, the freshest salads and fruit.
 All delicious.
 Food always tastes better with friends, even if you have only known them for minutes.

 This happened over 20 years ago.
-We still have the most remarkable memories of that afternoon; of a most delicious meal, of gorging on wine, toasting a group of strangers who had been kind enough to invite some foreign visitors to their party, of being made to feel unbelievably welcome.
-We could not speak their language, they could not speak ours.
-We had no idea about what the correct etiquette was but we learned that day that communication does not have to be verbal.
-What we could express was our gratitude with a huge smile, a raised glass and a farewell hug.
-We may have been picnicking in a conflict zone but our experience quite simply reflected the very best of humanity.
+We still have precious memories of that afternoon; of a most delicious meal, of gorging on wine, toasting a group of people who had been kind enough to invite some foreign visitors to their party, of being made to feel unbelievably welcome.
+We could not properly speak their language (although we were able to thank them in Armenian), they could not speak ours.
+We had no idea what the correct etiquette was, but we learned that day that communication does not have to be verbal.
+What we could express was our gratitude – with a huge smile, a raised glass and a farewell hug.
+We may have been picnicking in a region where there was a territorial dispute between two countries, but our experience quite simply reflected the very best of humanity.